UmairKhalid786/AndroidMvvmCleanCode/Readme.md

 # Android Clean Code
-This project is meant for Android MVVM Clean Code Getting started kit
+This project is meant for Android MVVM Clean Code Getting Started kit

 ## Features
-Project have 2 different screens
+The project have 2 different screens
 - Sections List
 - Sections Detail